input-output-hk/marlowe-doc/docs/development/runtime-protocol-reference.md

 The Client starts a session by sending a message to the server saying which sub-protocol it intends to communicate with, then a protocol session for the sub-protocol begins.

-### Marlowe protocol states
+### Marlowe Runtime protocol states

-At any given time, the Marlowe protocol can be in one of five states:
+At any given time, the Marlowe Runtime protocol can be in one of five states:

 1. `Init`
 2. `MarloweSync`